Contracts and IP

 How much compute time is available?

 No exact number has been established.
 The projects should state what is needed.
-Note that full cost recovery for compute cycles is required.

 Does one of the HPC4Mtls principal labs need to be involved in every project?